Kanen Breen is one of Australia’s most sought-after operatic tenors and a renowned concert and cabaret artist.

-During 2014 Kanen Breen continues in his salaried position with OPERA AUSTRALIA singing, amongst other roles, Bardolf in FALSTAFF and appears as Andy Warhol in OPERA QUEENSLAND’s season of Philip Glass’ opera, THE PERFECT AMERICAN in the program of the BRISBANE FESTIVAL.
+During 2014 Breen continued in his salaried position with OPERA AUSTRALIA singing, amongst other roles, Bardolf in FALSTAFF and appears as Andy Warhol in OPERA QUEENSLAND’s season of Philip Glass’ opera, THE PERFECT AMERICAN in the program of the BRISBANE FESTIVAL.

 In 2015 he appeared for VICTORIAN OPERA as The Beadle in SWEENEY TODD.

 For OPERA AUSTRALIA during 2015 he appeared as Monostatos in THE MAGIC FLUTE and in the cast of the premiere seasons of THE RABBITS at the Perth and Melbourne international festivals, performances he continued to give during 2016 in the SYDNEY FESTIVAL season.
 For OPERA AUSTRALIA his roles during 2016 include Remendado in CARMEN and Truffaldino in THE LOVE FOR THREE ORANGES.

-He has returned to VICTORIAN OPERA to appear in its premiere production of BANQUET OF SECRETS during 2016 and is engaged for OPERA QUEENSLAND ‘s BRISBANE FESTIVAL season of SNOW WHITE.
+He returned to VICTORIAN OPERA to appear in its premiere production of BANQUET OF SECRETS during 2016 and was engaged for OPERA QUEENSLAND ‘s BRISBANE FESTIVAL season of SNOW WHITE.

-2017 has included singing The Witch Of Endor in the ADELAIDE FESTIVAL‘s season of the GLYNDEBOURNE FESTIVAL OPERA production of Handel’s SAUL, for which he received a GREENROOM AWARD for Best Supporting Role in an opera, the role of Wilhelm in Tom Wait’s THE BLACK RIDER for the MALTHOUSE in Melbourne, the SYDNEY MORNING HERALD reviewer describing his performance as … extraordinary., Sir Richard Dauntless in OPERA QUEENSLAND‘s season of Gilbert & Sullivan’s RUDDIGORE and Arnalta/Nutrice/Famigliari in Monteverdi’s THE CORONATION OF POPPEA for PINCHGUT OPERA.
+2017 included singing The Witch Of Endor in the ADELAIDE FESTIVAL‘s season of the GLYNDEBOURNE FESTIVAL OPERA production of Handel’s SAUL, his performances receiving a HELPMANN AWARD, the role of Wilhelm in Tom Wait’s THE BLACK RIDER for the MALTHOUSE in Melbourne, the SYDNEY MORNING HERALD reviewer describing his performance as … extraordinary., Sir Richard Dauntless in OPERA QUEENSLAND‘s season of Gilbert & Sullivan’s RUDDIGORE and Arnalta/Nutrice/Famigliari in Monteverdi’s THE CORONATION OF POPPEA for PINCHGUT OPERA.